ConU-REL/COEN446-project/README.md

    Contains the header "UNSUB" followed by a list of topics to unsubscribe from
 6. Unsuback

-   Contains the header "UNSUBACK" and no further content
+   Contains the header "ACK" with the content "UNSUB"
 7. Disconnect

    Contains the header "DISC" and no further content